bjornbytes/lovr.org/docs/Mesh:draw.md

 ---

-Draws the contents of the Buffer.
+Draws the contents of the Mesh.

-    buffer:draw(transform)
+    mesh:draw(transform)

 ### Arguments